Applications for the 2023 Anuruddha program are now closed. Please check back for 2024 or sign up for our newsletter to stay in the loop.

 What teaching support is provided?

-There will be one order member overseeing the project all the way through, and multiple other order members who will drop in for one or more events through the season.
+There will be one order member overseeing the project all the way through, It is possible that other order members will drop in for one or more events through the season.

 Are there any behavioural agreements when taking part in the programme?